paulcheeba/window-controls-next/README.md

 # Window Controls (Foundry VTT v13)

-Window Taskbar and Window Buttons: Minimize, Maximize and Pin floating Windows to a top or bottom taskbar, configurable, allows minimizing windows on a fixed horizontal taskbar located on top or bottom.
+Window Taskbar and Window Buttons: Minimize and Pin floating Windows to a top or bottom taskbar.
 Updated for Foundry VTT v13+.

 ## Features